iNoBo/scinobo-sdg-classification/README.md

 # scinobo-sdg-classification
 A classifier for scientific literature for the UN Sustainable Development Goals (SDG) - developed by SciNoBo-Athena Research Center

-`WARNING: Dockerfile cannot be built+pushed to dockerhub using Github Actions, so it was build locally can then pushed.`

 ## Create Docker image

 ```